learn-academy-2019-bravo/javascript-foundations-assessments-45acpUSA/js-foundations.md

   A triple === means strictly equal to.
 In other words, are the two values EXACTLY equal?

 3. What is the difference between an array's index and length?
+  An array's index is the position that the value occupies within the array.
+An array's length is the number of values within the array.
+The BIG difference is counting.
+When counting index positions, you start with 0, but when counting the number of values in an array (length) you start with 1.

 4. What are the three parts of a for loop?